Food as Medicine Series

 Food as Medicine: Dairy in Health Practice

-For the first episode in the Food as Medicine Series, we’ll be exploring dairy’s role in a healthy diet and how it is implicated in preventing and managing chronic disease.
+During the first episode of the Food as Medicine Series, we explored dairy’s role in a healthy diet and preventing and managing diet-related chronic disease.

 Expert Panelist Seminar Discussion